jmikedupont2/Auto-GPT/README.md

 I believe GPT-4 shall become cheaper & faster over time, but until then, it needs all the help it can get :-D.

-Turbo tries to squeeze every bit of time and cost saving out by slightly redesigning parts of the loop, prompts and commands.
+Turbo tries to squeeze every bit of time and cost saving out by testing various techniques including reducing verbosity of the command-json exchange

 # Better pair coding